vvv-0216-img_3379-459

 Heat Safety

-• Stay on designated trails.
+• Stay on designated trails and know your route

-Additional information is available on the National Weather Service website.
+For more safety information, visit the National Weather Service website.

 cactusHEAT EXHAUSTION VS. HEAT STROKE